CamusCamel/Camuscamel/README.md

 <img align="left" width="500" height="500" src="https://user-images.githubusercontent.com/26775620/99732606-647f1880-2a85-11eb-9e48-181c7bbc5981.gif">

 ## I am currently working on...
    - Building my personal website!
 Stay tuned for a link to it.
    - Studying to get my Associate AWS Certification

  ## I am currently learning...
    - React!

 ## Feel free to reach out to me!
 I love meeting other awesome tech people.
- -
+ - I like to chirp at others on [here](https://twitter.com/gitgloria)
+ - I connect with others on LinkedIn.
+Will add later.

 <!--
 **CamusCamel/Camuscamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.